How the PetSafe Fence Works: Boundaries, Setup, & More0 comments

 One upside to wireless fences is that you can take them with you when you move and use them when you travel, provided you have a power source at the location.
 So, a new home or vacation home usually works well.
 They aren’t as useful at campgrounds, beaches, or parks.

 Easier Setup & More Customization with Satellite-Powered Fence

 The SpotOn GPS Fence is the latest in wireless fence technology.
 It uses GPS and satellites to establish the boundary and therefore doesn’t require installation and eliminates the need for buried wires and base stations.
 You just take the collar hardware and walk the perimeter of any containment area and set it.
 The collar communicates with satellites to determine where the dog is and issues warning tones and optional static correction if your pup tries to escape.

-To learn more about how SpotOn GPS Fence compares to the PetSafe system, check out the comparison chart here.
+Learn more about how SpotOn GPS Fence compares to the PetSafe system.